pinskylab/kelpEVOL_fq_gz_processing/README.md

 ```

-If the numbers of files all match then `FastQ Screen` has finished running and there are no issues.
+If the numbers of files all match and there are no errors then `FastQ Screen` has finished running and there are no issues.
 Run [`runMULTIQC.sbatch`](https://github.com/philippinespire/pire_fq_gz_processing/blob/main/runMULTIQC.sbatch) to get the MultiQC output.

 ```sh
 # on wahab replace <yourPireDirPath> with /home/e1garcia/shotgun_PIRE